-- Substantiated: means there is sufficient credible evidence to believe that the subject officer committed the act charged in the allegation and thereby engaged in misconduct.
+- Substantiated: means there is sufficient credible evidence to believe that the subject officer committed the alleged act without legal justification.
 Substantiated cases are sent to the police department with a disciplinary recommendation.

 Learn more about police department discipline

-- Exonerated: means the subject officer was found to have committed the act alleged, but the officer’s actions were determined to be lawful and proper.
+- Exonerated: means the subject officer was found to have committed the act alleged, but the officer’s actions were determined to be lawful.

 - Unfounded: means there is sufficient credible evidence to believe that the subject officer did not commit the alleged act.

 Other Findings reflect the board’s decision that there isn’t enough evidence to determine whether or not what the officer did was wrong.

 - Unsubstantiated: means the available evidence is insufficient to determine whether the officer did or did not commit misconduct.

 - Officer(s) Unidentified: means the agency was unable to identify the officers who committed the alleged misconduct.

 - Miscellaneous: most of the time this means that the subject officer is no longer a member of the NYPD.